smolbbsoop/reshade-shaders/REFERENCE.md

 		// Set to false to disable automatic rebuilding of the mipmap chain of all render targets and/or storage objects.
 		// This is useful when using a compute shader that writes to specific mipmap levels, rather than relying on the automatic generation.
+		// Note that the texture must have MipLevels set to a number higher than 1 for this to work.
 		GenerateMipMaps = true;

 		// A mask applied to the color output before it is written to the render target.